PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The context collector likewise uses the shared complete Softmax and constant Pad assignment decoders for shape and CF/NHWC evidence, instead of compiling narrower duplicate statement regexes.
+Each remaining generic source assignment is decoded once through the cached shared parser.
+Consumer identifiers, simple aliases, layout-name hints, and aligned rank-four shapes derive from that tuple, replacing three overlapping line regexes and accepting the same positional or keyword alignment syntax as the shared parser.
 Parser migration also removes its dead matching scaffold: unused module/return/ Resize/Pool/LRN/reshape regexes and discarded terminal/Conv match results are not retained beside the shared decoders.
 An AST load check guards this boundary